Dr. Steven Brewer

 Steven Brewer is an assistant professor of marketing at Carroll University.
 He joined Carroll in 2019 after teaching at the College of Saint Mary in Omaha.
 He has nearly 30 years of marketing experience, first in the business world as a marketing manager and small business owner, and then in higher education.
 His research interests include professional social networking, marketing management, and integrating college mission into the business curriculum.

-- Anderson University, Doctor of Business Administration, marketing major, dissertation: “Gratifications Received from Using LinkedIn and Intensity of Attitudes Toward the Site,” 2017
+- Dissertation: “Gratifications Received from Using LinkedIn and Intensity of Attitudes Toward the Site,” 2017

-- University of St. Thomas, Master of Business Communication, thesis: “Why We Join: The Role of Personal Invitations in Business Networking Groups,” 2002
+- Thesis: “Why We Join: The Role of Personal Invitations in Business Networking Groups,” 2002

 Areas of Specialization